-The County's Senior Centers are also likely to play an important role, also with The Cooperage Project, a non-profit organization that maintains a physical space at 1030 Main Street, that hosts a range of instructive and entertaining activities that engage, challenge and enlighten.
+The County's Senior Centers are also likely to play an important role, along with The Cooperage Project, a non-profit organization that maintains a physical space at 1030 Main Street, that hosts a range of instructive and entertaining activities that engage, challenge and enlighten.
 These include performances, markets, learning opportunities and good times like game nights and dancing.

 Continues to Identify Gathering Places